-Makai proved (see \cite{makai}) the upper bound in the two dimensional setting, also proving the sharpness for sequences of thinning rectangle.
-The lower bound has been proved in \cite{PS}, where the equality holds if and only if $\Omega$ is a circle.
-Later on, in \cite{dellapietra_gavitone2018} the authors generalized both inequalities in any dimension and also for more general operators.
-Among their results, they prove that that the upper bound in \eqref{hershtype} is achieved by a suitable sequence of thinning cylinders.\\ Lastly, for the functional in \textbf{(iv)} we have the following bounds
+Makai proved (see \cite{makai}) the upper bound in the two dimensional setting, also proving the sharpness for sequences of thinning rectangles.
+The lower bound was first proved in \cite{PS}, where the equality holds if and only if $\Omega$ is a disc.
+Later on, in \cite{dellapietra_gavitone2018} the authors generalized both inequalities in higher dimension and also for more general operators.
+Among their results, they prove that the upper bound in \eqref{hershtype} is achieved by a suitable sequence of flattening cylinders.\\ Finally, for the functional in \textbf{(iv)} we have the following bounds

 The upper bound is an immediate consequence of monotonicity with respect to the inclusion.
-The lower bound is known as \textit{Hersch-Protter inequality}, since it has been originally proved by Hersch \cite{hersch1960frequence} in the two dimensional case and, later on, generalized in any dimension by Protter in his work \cite{protter1981lower}.
+The lower bound is known as \textit{Hersch-Protter inequality}, since it has been originally proved by Hersch \cite{hersch1960frequence} in the two dimensional case and, later on, generalized in higher dimension by Protter \cite{protter1981lower}.

 Further generalizations have been developed for more general spectral functionals, such as the principal frequencies of the p-Laplacian and related shape functionals.
 Contributions in this direction include \cite{brasco2018principal, brasco_2020_principal_frequencies}.